H3llKa1ser/B00t2R00t/Tools/Web Applications/Git Tools.md

 ### Git tools are used when we locate an exposed .git folder that contains an entire repository with possibly sensitive information.

+## TIP: USE THE COMMON.TXT WORDLIST TO SUCCESSFULLY ENUMERATE THE .GIT FOLDER!

 ## STEPS:

 #### 1) gitdumper.sh http://WHATEVER/.git/ repo